kernelbin/AlgoHelper/README.md

 - Show the time your algorithm cost.

+- Auto re-run your algorithm without restart the process.
+All data will be reset, no need memset anything.

-- Debug macros `D`.
-Just use it like printf, it will only output text locally with another dolor.
+- Debug macro `D`.
+It will only output text locally with another color.

 - Show a red `'$'` when there's no `'\n'` at the end of output.